List of Fables characters: The Snow Queen

 A sorceress of great power, Lumi (Finnish for "snow"), better known as the Snow Queen, is the commander of the Emperor's personal guard.

 According to Jack Horner, she is one of four sisters, each representing one of the seasons, who jointly ruled four kingdoms with each moving in a yearly cycle to bring the seasons in a predictable manner to their subjects.
 She was once naive and good-natured, with a childlike and somewhat gullible personality.
 That changed after Lumi had a relationship with Jack.
 Feeling unwell as the seasonal change approached, she naively gave her powers to Jack, creating the persona of Jack Frost, trusting him to arrange the transfer of the winter season to the next kingdom in the cycle.
 Jack immediately ignored her wishes, heading off to seek out new women to seduce and generally misuse the abilities given to him, abandoning Lumi, who quickly came to realise that she was not, in fact, unwell, but was instead pregnant with Jack's child.
 Jack's misadventures quickly wrecked the flow of the seasons, turning the population against her.
 Eventually, Lumi's three sisters were able to persuade Jack to return the powers that he'd taken.
 Angered by his betrayal, Lumi grew as cold as the season she controlled.
-While Jack is a compulsive liar, casting doubt on some of the details, Lumi took offence at a mention of "Jack Frost" during the War and Pieces story-arc, suggesting that at least some of this backstory is accurate.
+While Jack is a compulsive liar, casting doubt on some of the details, Lumi took offence at a mention of "Jack Frost" during the War and Pieces story arc, suggesting that at least some of this backstory is accurate.

-She was present when Boy Blue cut off the head of the Emperor during the Homelands story-arc and even detected his presence before he revealed himself, but was unable to determine who he was masquerading as and thus prevent his attack.
+She was present when Boy Blue cut off the head of the Emperor during the Homelands story arc and even detected his presence before he revealed himself, but was unable to determine who he was masquerading as and thus prevent his attack.
 When Blue escaped from captivity, Geppetto swore to send the Snow Queen after him to get revenge.
 In the Sons of Empire story, she acted as host of the Imperial conference called after Bigby's destruction of the magic grove.
 At the conference, she set out a four-stage plan for the invasion and destruction of the mundane world, which was generally approved, although she was instructed to make alterations after Pinocchio gave details of the likely response to such an assault.

 At the climax of the war between Fabletown and the Empire, as shown in War and Pieces, Lumi was present in the Imperial capital when Briar Rose, the legendary Sleeping Beauty, intentionally activated her curse within the city.
 Lumi immediately fell asleep with the rest of the population.
 When she fell into slumber, her powers were transmitted to her son, the new Jack Frost.
-However, he returned them to her shortly afterward, but apparently this was not sufficient to wake her up.
+He, however, returned them to her shortly afterward, but apparently this was not sufficient to wake her up.
 Recently, the city was burned to the ground, but not before both Lumi and Sleeping Beauty were carried away, still asleep, by a mysterious cadre of goblins.